-The most common age groups to have wrist fractures are children aged six to ten years and women in their seventh decade of life.
+The most common age groups to have wrist fractures are children aged six to ten years, and women in their seventh decade of life.
 To determine if you have a wrist fracture, your doctor at KSF Houston will review your symptoms and examine your wrist.
-He or she will then take x-rays to confirm that the wrist is broken.
-Some fractures are inherently stable and some are not.
+He or she will then take x-rays to confirm a broken wrist.
+Some fractures are inherently stable, and some are not.
 Some extend into the joint.
-Your physician will consider the characteristics of the fracture and your particular needs to choose the treatment that is right for you.
+Your physician will consider the characteristics of the fracture and your particular needs to choose the right treatment for you.

 Fractured Wrist Treatments